ntietz/tweetment/README.md

 ---------

 The Sentiment library was developed by Nicholas Tietz.
-I want to license it under the Apache License 2.0: http://www.apache.org/licenses/LICENSE-2.0.html For now, do not assume that that is true.
+I want to license it under the GPL but I do not know if I am permitted by the university's policy.
+For now, do not assume that that is true.
 I am waiting to find out the policy of our university on software licenses.

-Copyright 2015 (It is currently unclear to me whether I hold the copyright or the university does, so I am leaving that out for now).
+Copyright 2015 (Either Nicholas Tietz or The Ohio State University; I am waiting to hear what the university's policy is)

 This library is an implementation of work done by Saif M. Mohammad, Svetlana Kiritchenko, and Xiaodan Zhu.
 Please see their paper "NRC-Canada: Building the